 Our reading curriculum ensures all National Curriculum skills are taught.
 We use the Reading VIPERS acronym in KS2 (Vocabulary, Infer, Predict, Explain, Retrieve and Sequence/Summarise) to help teach each reading domain explicitly and repetitively to ensure our children understand, and are therefore able to apply, each of these.

 Individual reading books

-In Key Stage 2, our children are assessed using our Accelerated Reader programme using an online ‘STAR Reading’ test which determines their reading age and level.
-These tests are used throughout the year to assess and track their reading progress.
+In Key Stage 2, our children are assessed using our Accelerated Reader programme using an online ‘STAR Reading’ test.
+These tests are used to track their reading progress.
 Pupils then read a book from their appropriate reading level from our well-resourced KS2 Library before taking an online quiz about that book; this is designed to assess their comprehension of the text and inferential meanings within it.
-Our Accelerated Reader scheme allows children to become more independent in their reading and have more freedom in their choice of book, whilst being guided by a personalised reading range.
 Year group reading winners, who have read the most words cumulatively through the year, are announced and celebrated during our weekly Celebration Assembly.

 Reading and the wider curriculum

-To support children's learning and provide further opportunity, reading is incorporated deep into foundation subjects.
+To support children's learning and provide further opportunity, reading is incorporated into foundation subjects.
 We provide book boxes to support learning in these subjects and our children are encouraged to read and investigate these texts to further deepen their knowledge and understanding.
-We are also in the process of purchasing a reading spine of books to partner areas of the Foundation curriculum; these will be read during our foundation lessons and as part of ‘Shared Reading’ sessions.